Chapter Officers, Delegates and Alternates to the PSC Delegate Assembly and PSC-CUNY Welfare Fund Advisory Council

 Relevant portions of the ELECTION RULES are summarized below.
 The complete rules may be obtained from Barbara Gabriel at the PSC office, or viewed on the PSC website.

-Declaration of Candidacy: Candidates must submit a signed declaration of candidacy no later than January 6, 2014, to Barbara Gabriel at the PSC office.
+Declaration of Candidacy: Candidates must submit a signed declaration of candidacy no later than January 9, 2013, to Barbara Gabriel at the PSC office.
 The declaration must specify the office(s) being sought, the candidate’s name, college and department and, if the candidate intends to run as part of a slate or caucus, the name of the slate or caucus.
 Slate or caucus declarations should be submitted through the slate or caucus designee.
-A sample declaration form is available on the PSC website or from Barbara Gabriel at the PSC office.
+Download a Declaration of Candidacy form by clicking here, or get a copy from from Barbara Gabriel at the PSC office.

 Nominating Procedures: Nominations of an individual or of a slate must be by official nominating petition signed by no fewer than twenty-five (25) members of the chapter in good standing, or by no fewer than twenty-five percent (25%) of the members of the chapter in good standing, whichever is less.
 For all candidates, petitions shall include: (a) the printed name, signature, department and college of each petitioner; and (b) the printed name, signature, department and college of the nominee, as well as the office being sought by the nominee.
 For chapter elections, members may only sign nominating petitions of the chapter to which they belong.
 A candidate’s signature on a Declaration of Candidacy shall constitute that candidate’s acceptance of the slate designation.